Key Takeaways

 French Doors: Multi-point locking systems with 3-5 secure points make forced entry significantly more difficult.
 The distributed locks mean an intruder would need to defeat multiple barriers simultaneously.

-Sliding Doors: Typically feature single-point latches that represent a vulnerability.
-Even upgraded sliding doors with foot locks or handle locks rarely exceed two locking points.
+Traditional Sliding Doors: Typically feature single-point latches that represent a vulnerability.
+Even upgraded models with foot locks or handle locks rarely exceed two locking points.

 Resistance to Forced Entry